Registering for Classes

 Priority Registration

 Priority registration provides an opportunity for students closest to graduation to register first.
 Students are assigned a registration time based on the number of credits they have earned.
 (Institutional and transfer credits are included; in-progress credits are not included.)
 Continuing student veterans are assigned the first registration times.
-Students can register any time on or after their assigned time.
+Students can register at any time during or after their assigned time.
 After the priority registration period has ended, all students can register during open registration.
 Priority registration is enabled during fall and spring registration periods; summer is open registration.
 See the academic calendar for priority and open registration dates.

 Important: All class registrations must be officially recorded by the College using either the online registration system or by completing a Registration Override Form and submitting it to the Registrar's Office.